 Regardless of the challenges, moving to managed cloud services is inevitable.
 However, implementing, managing and monitoring all of your clients’ cloud deployments can be a time-consuming, expensive process, especially while trying to provide managed services for Azure.
 According to Microsoft Azure cloud strategist James Staten, nearly every enterprise now has at least one relationship with a managed service provider – and that’s for a good reason.

 Are you clueless about how you can monetize cloud?
 Getting your clients to adopt cloud and managing their assets differs from managing on-premise infrastructure.
 The customer has ownership control of the assets to be managed with a traditional on-premise environment, whereas cloud-based assets are owned and operated by a cloud provider.
 The service provider is responsible for monitoring additional aspects of the customer’s operations, such as cloud service availability, security, and quality of service.

 “Gray skies are just clouds passing over.” – Duke Ellington

 Cloud Service Providers (CSPs), Managed Service Providers (MSPs), Value Added Resellers (VARs), Large Service Providers, Independent Software Vendors (ISVs), and Hosters need to embrace the future of technology.
-The cloud is clearly not going away and managed cloud services is a critical requirement for service providers.
+The cloud is clearly not going away and services, such as managed services for Azure, are a critical requirement for service providers.
 If you wait too long to explore your cloud options, you may risk losing business to competitors who are evolving quickly.